Remember Names GameEveryone's Favorite Word is their Name

 - Put picture on the See Peg with ACTION in a ludicrous way

 These three simple steps is all there is to it.
-Practice these techniques over and over with the game at the top of this page and you'll improve your ability to remember names each time you play.
+Now practice these techniques over and over with the game at the top of this page.
+You'll improve your ability to remember names each time you play.